---

 - **Label**: A human-readable name shown in the dashboard (e.g., "Enabled", "Premium Tier")

 Each flag can be configured differently for Production, Preview, and Development environments.
-This allows you to test features in Development while keeping them off in Production, test on Preview deployments before going live, or run experiments only in Production.
+This lets you test features in Development while keeping them off in Production, validate on Preview deployments before going live, or roll out variants only in Production.

 ### How environments work